megabytis/nodeGym/01-node-core/04-Event-Loop-libuv/notes.md

 📈 Expected Output Order

 E : MultiplyFn called // result logged immediately

+after then callstack will be empty then responses from callback present on callback queue will start pushing to callstack........

 C : readfile called // File I/O usually faster
 A : HTTP request called // depends on Network speed (poll phase), if network would be slow then it's possible that it can executed very late also 😉
 B : setImmediate called // CHECK phase always after POLL